What do you need to know to go Cave Diving in Mexico?

 Several thousand Cenotes offer their beauty for your best pleasure, each unique and more spectacular than the other above and below ground.

 Cenotes are natural sinkholes of the Yucatan Peninsula, offering infinite possibilities for the most sensational cave diving experiences.
-For any trained cave diver, diving in the cenotes is a must!
+For any trained cave diver, diving cenotes is a must!
 And for recreational divers, there are also some excellent dive sites to be discovered.

 You always wanted to learn cave diving and are finally ready for your next adventure, but you are unsure where to start.
 Here are a few things to consider when choosing your cave diving instructor and training ground.

-When you do your cave diving training in Mexico, prepare for long, intense days!
+When you take your cave diving training in Mexico, prepare for long, intense days!
 With so many flooded caves, cave diving possibilities, and more underwater passages to be discovered, it is only natural that the Riviera Maya hosts some world-leading cave instructors.
 Take your time, contact several, question them, and question them some more.
 Ensure you get the right answer from the start and get along with your instructor.

 Although cave diving and cavern diving both are technically diving in an overhead environment, there are significant differences that you need to understand to decide what you want to do.